michaelkamprath/multi-service-rtmp-broadcaster/README.md

   multistreaming-server:latest
 ```

+Alternatively, you could use the DockerHub build of this image by pulling and using the `kamprath/multistreaming-server:latest` Docker image.

-Note that several environment variables are set:
+Note that several environment variables are set when running the Docker image:

 * `MULTISTREAMING_PASSWORD` _(REQUIRED)_ - This is a password you define and will be used by your steaming software.
 This is a marginally secure way to prevent other people from pushing to your stream.
 * `MULTISTREAMING_KEY_TWITCH` _(OPTIONAL)_ - Your Twitch stream key.
 Only define if you want to rebroadcast your stream to Twitch.